Syncora-X/youtube-mp3-converter/README.md

 - 🧩 Asynchronous background processing
 - ⚙️ Clean REST APIs
-- 💅 Modern, reactive UI
+- 💅 Modern, reactive front-end architecture

+---

-### 🎯 Primary Objective
+## 🎯 Primary Objective

 Build a **YouTube → MP3 Converter** that:
 - Accepts a YouTube URL
-- Converts it to MP3 via `yt-dlp` + `ffmpeg`
+- Converts it to MP3 using `yt-dlp` + `ffmpeg`
-- Lets users instantly download from browser
+- Lets users instantly download from the browser
 - Stores download logs for analytics

 ---